-CPC -Threats,]
+CPC -Threats,

-•Self-Review Threat [1.000.10.15]
+• Self-Review Threat [1.000.10.15]

-Effectively - losing one's objectivity because of past judgment(s) or

-service(s).
-For instance, if a member

-• relies on firm's work product;

-Performed bookkeeping for the client; o A partner in the member's office used to be an officer, director, employee or
+Effectively - losing one's objectivity because of past judgment(s) or service(s).
+For instance, if a member relies on firm's work product; Performed bookkeeping for the client; o A partner in the member's office used to be an officer, director, employee or contractor.
+Management Threat [1,000,10,13] Assuming a management role with the client during an attest engagement.

-contractor.

-- Management Threat [1.000.10.13]

-• Assuming a management role with the client during an attest engagement.

-PE Modale 5 - Codes of Conduct Copyright © Richard S. Mark.
-Blide #TR
+[PE Mobile 5 - Colles of Conduct Copyright © Richard S. Mark.]

-CPC - Concept Threats {1 [1.000,010,07, 2.000,010, 3.000]}
+CPC - Concept Threats 1 [1.000.010.07 , z.000.010, 3.000] ]

 •Evaluate threat(s) [both qualitative and quantative] to see if they

 can be

-- Eliminated; or

-- Reduced to acceptable level.
+Eliminated; orReduced to acceptable level.

 •Standard for threat evaluation

 - Reasonable third party

-Having all relevant information;
+• Having all relevant information;

-Including safeguards;

-• Would conclude that the post-safeguard threat level would not compromise a

-member's compliance with the Standards and/or their Independence (if in public practice and providing attest services) [1.200.001].
+Including safeguards; Would conclude that the post-safeguard threat level would not compromise a member's compliance with the Standards and/or their Independence (if in public practice and providing attest services) [1.200.001].

-p. access and providing decess services, [1.20000].

-EPE Module 5 - Codes of Conduct Copyright 6 Richard S. Mark.
-Elde #11]
+PS Modes 5 - Codes of Conduct: Cappaged D Richard S. Mans J

-and Tourish]

 CPC - Terminology 2

-Close relative - parent, sibling, non-dependent child.
+•Close relative - parent, sibling, non-dependent child.

-Network and network firms - association that form to enhance
+Network and network firms - association that form to enhance ·

+association that form to children

-professional services and share:
+- professional services and share:

 - Name;

 - Control;

-Management or ownership.
+- Management or ownership.

-Dusiness strategy

 - Business strategy;

 - Professional resources;

 - Required quality control procedures/policies.